anthonyjclarke/CYD_TFT_RetroClock/README.md

 - Check realistic display settings in code

 **Display too dim/bright:**
-- TFT backlight is fixed at level 8
+- TFT backlight is controlled via D8 (always on after boot)
-- Adjust in code if needed: `setTFTBrightness(level)`
+- Can hardwire backlight to 3.3V if D8 control is not needed
+- For PWM brightness control, modify LED_PIN code to use analogWrite()

 **Colors don't change/refresh slowly:**
 - Should be instant with latest code